 Hobbies and interests bring people together, even in a place as anonymous as a university.
-One way to do so is by joining a student society.
+One way to do so is by joining a student association.
 You can be part of a team and gain important experience for your personal development.

 But let’s be honest, it doesn’t always have to be the debate club, the drama class, the school choir or the chess club, has it?
 Everybody has some weird and unusual passions, and what could be better than to pursue them with a likeminded crazy crowd at your side?
 Here is a list of 15 unusual student associations you might want to give a try:

 Since 1995, Los Arreplegats de la Zona Universitària have been building ever-growing castells, a Catalan tradition that encourages values such as teamwork, effort and integration.
 They have since become a reference point in the casteller world.
 The Arreplegats want to aid in the university community coming together, catering to beginners and advanced in participating in this tradition.